navid59/ntp-payment-api-doc/docs/start/start-strc.md

 sidebar_position: 1
 ---

-# Getting start a payment
+# Starting a payment
-To getting start a new payment, the process will start from **start** end-point.
+To initiate a new payment, you will begin from the **start** end-point.
-By getting help of strat end-point you send full details of any single transaction to NETOPIA Payments server.
+With the help of this start end-point you send full details of a single transaction to NETOPIA Payments' server.

-So base on **start end-point response** you will need to countin the transaction progress up to be **completed**/**confirmed** .
+Based on the **start end-point response** you will need to continue the transaction process up to state **completed**/**confirmed** .

-## Start a payment URL
+## Start a payment endpoint
 ```
 https://secure.sandbox.netopia-payments.com/payment/card/start
 ```